 · Icy drinks such as “slushes” or popsicles may provide interim relief.

 · Use an oscillating fan during indoor exercise.

-We are overjoyed to help create a world free of MS and we want to thank the National Multiple Sclerosis for their non-stop work and dedication to ending this debilitating disorder.
+We are thrilled to help create a world free of MS and we want to thank the National Multiple Sclerosis for their non-stop work and dedication to ending this awful disorder.
 We hope to see you there!